CAS Placement Examinations

 VIII.
 Policies: Under very exceptional circumstances, students who wish to petition to re-take the same language exam should contact the Office of Academic Affairs in Silver 908.
 Language exam results are valid for no more than 18 months.

-For further information contact the Office of Academic Affairs in the Silver Center, Room 908 (212-998-8110) or email firstname.lastname@example.org
+For further information on language exams, contact the Office of Academic Affairs in the Silver Center, Room 908 (212-998-8110) or email firstname.lastname@example.org